Skip to main content

 Type-only guards

-These guards always pass at runtime but narrow the TypeScript type.
+Unknown and any always pass at runtime and all three narrow the TypeScript type.

 GuardType